-This work proves that there exist concept classes that (under similar cryptographic assumptions) possess arbitrary sized gaps between their standard (information-theoretic) sample complexity and their computational sample complexity (i.e., the size of the sample required by probabilistic polynomial-time learning algorithms).
+Using standard intractability assumptions, this work proves that there exist concept classes that possess arbitrary sized gaps between their standard (information-theoretic) sample complexity and their computational sample complexity (i.e., the size of the sample required by probabilistic polynomial-time learning algorithms).
 The same holds also with respect to learning from membership queries and learning from noisy examples.